-All but one of the patients who completed a questionnaire confirmed that the dental team had spoken to them about how to keep their mouth and teeth healthy.
+All patients who completed a questionnaire confirmed that the dental team had spoken to them about how to keep their mouth and teeth healthy.

-We noted that information on prices was available by the reception desk which meant patients had access to information on how much their treatment may cost.
+We noted that information on prices was available by the reception desk and waiting rooms which meant patients had access to information on how much their treatment may cost.